fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 Let's start by defining types for our different course parts.
 We notice that the first and third have the same set of attributes.
 The second and fourth are a bit different so we have three different kinds of course part elements.

-So let us define a type for each of the different kind of of course parts:
+So let us define a type for each of the different kind of course parts:

 ```js
 interface CoursePartBasic {